Ezequiel294/dotfiles/README.md

 ```

 Now you will see the login screen of SDDM.
+In the top left corner it says "Qtile Wayland".
+Change it to just "Qtile".

 After login in sddm you will get to qtile, which is your desktop environment.

-This are the basic key mappings:
+This are the basic Qtile key mappings:

 | Key                  | Action                      |
 | -------------------- | --------------------------- |